linux-chenxing/linux-chenxing.org/ip/spi-nor.md

  # misc findings

- Using the cpu interface: The SPI command used to do the read comes form the read mode register in QSPI
+ - Using the cpu interface: The SPI command used to do the read comes from the read mode register in QSPI
+ - Messing with the read mode register in QSPI register has some effect to BDMA reads too.
+Lock ups and destroying the flash contents right now.